hypervel/hypervel.org/docs/docs/queues.md

 #### Processing All Queued Jobs and Then Exiting

 The `--stop-when-empty` option may be used to instruct the worker to process all jobs and then exit gracefully.
-This option can be useful when processing Laravel Hyperf queues within a Docker container if you wish to shutdown the container after the queue is empty:
+This option can be useful when processing Hypervel queues within a Docker container if you wish to shutdown the container after the queue is empty:

 ```shell:no-line-numbers
 php artisan queue:work --stop-when-empty